Upcoming Stablecoins

 trUSD

-Tori Finance soft-launched trUSD on Ethereum on March 24 with the same playbook Ethena popularized: a synthetic dollar backed by delta-neutral trading positions (futures arbitrage, calendar spreads, hedged money markets) with a yield-bearing staked wrapper (strUSD, ~15% APY advertised).
+Tori Finance's soft-launched synthetic dollar copying Ethena's delta-neutral playbook, with TBA contracts and a controlled beta marketed as launch.
+Tori Finance soft-launched trUSD on Ethereum on March 24 with the same playbook Ethena popularized: a synthetic dollar backed by delta-neutral trading positions (basis trade arbitrage, calendar spreads, hedged money markets) capturing funding rate on perpetual hedges, with a yield-bearing staked wrapper (strUSD, ~15% APY advertised).
 Delphi Ventures led the seed round alongside QInvest, CMCC Global, and Bering Waters.
-Accountable provides real-time proof of reserves via its DVN, and two audits are complete (Sherlock Jan 2026, Nethermind Mar 2026).
+Accountable provides real-time proof of reserves via its DVN as an attestation layer, and two audits are complete (Sherlock Jan 2026, Nethermind Mar 2026).
 The bull case writes itself — institutional yield strategies democratized at $1 minimums.
 The bear case is equally obvious: contract addresses are still listed as 'TBA' in the docs, the app endpoint refused connections during our research, TVL shows N/A on their own site, and the Nethermind audit was completed the same day as the 'launch.'
 Not on DefiLlama, not on CoinGecko, 17 total tweets.
 This is a controlled beta marketed as a mainnet launch, and the 0.1% mint/redeem fee plus 10% performance fee structure means Tori needs meaningful AUM before the economics work.
 Watch for contract publication and aggregator listings before treating this as anything more than a proof of concept.